 We confirm that there are no significant facts or matters that impact on our independence as auditors that we are required or wish to draw to your attention and consider that an objective reasonable and informed third party would take the same view.
 The firm and each covered person and network firms have complied with the Financial Reporting Council's Ethical Standard and confirm that we are independent and are able to express an objective opinion on the financial statements.

 Appendices

-- A. Communication of audit matters to those charged with governance
+- Communication of audit matters to those charged with governance A.

-- B. Action plan Audit of Financial Statements
+- Β. Action plan - Audit of Financial Statements

 - C. Follow up of prior year recommendations

-- D. Audit Adjustments
+- Page129 Audit Adjustments

-- E. Fees and non-audit services
+- Fees and non-audit services

 - F. Auditing developments

-- G. Audit opinion
+- Audit opinion G.